wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/f-troubleshoot-git.md

 ## Verify Integration Settings

 1. Select **Settings** from the workspace home page, then navigate to the **Integrations** section.
-2. Locate your Git integration (GitHub, GitLab, etc.), and verify that it is enabled.
+2. Locate your Git integration (GitHub, GitLab, etc.), and verify that it's enabled.
 3. Select the arrow to the right of the integration.
 4. Verify that these settings match those in your Git provider:
    - Client ID and Client Secret